-Note: In case it is hard to insert the carburetor in the crankcase.
-Do not force it, or damage to the crankcase can occur.
+Note: In case it is hard to insert the carburetor in the crankcase, apply oil on the Thermo Insulater.
+Do not force it, or damage to the Thermo Insulater and/or crankcase can occur.

 Rotate the retainer screw gently until it stops, then tighten a further 90-120 degrees.
-Do not over-tighten the screw as this will damage the Carburetor Body.
+Do not over-tighten the screw as this will damage the Thermo Insulater.